askipwith/dvsa-booking/README.md

 # Notes on the WAF blocker
 It's pretty harsh and unpredictable.
 Keep your dvsaConfigAPI, dvsaConfigASI, dvsaConfigMC settings to something reasonable.
 Running incognito may help, but not when using a timed launch as the WAF seems to insist on a CAPTURE immediately.

-# WAF CAPTCHA or Block / Available Date Found alerts
+# WAF CAPTCHA or Block / Available Date alerts
-If enabled via configuration settings, the sript will make an alert sound and wait for manual input.
+If enabled via configuration settings, the script will make an alert sound and wait for manual input.
 Make sure your sound is enabled.

 # General
 I've never coded in JS... so please feel free to improve I'd be delighted.
 I used Microsoft's copilot which is amazing.
 But the script will look horrible to someone that knows what they are doing I'm sure.